Inca's sail powered Balsa Log Raft

 Sail adjustments for diagonal sailing

-First option: move CLR ahead - turned out negativeA Guara raft can point in every direction all the compass around! - so that should be easy to point higher.
+First try: move CLR ahead - turned out negativeA Guara raft can point in every direction all the compass around! - so that should be easy to point higher.

 To correct the pointing we simply can move the Hydraulic Center (CLR) more forward, by pushing down more Guaras in front end or lift some up aft in stern, and subsequently the wind will blow its old sail-center leeward to the this new CLR.